KangKeiness/261RCOSE46101/README.md

 ## Main claim

-Direct middle-layer replacement (swapping layers 8–19 of a 28-layer Qwen2.5-1.5B-Instruct recipient with the corresponding layers of a Qwen2.5-1.5B base donor) preserves aggregate accuracy approximately while extensively reassigning individual parsed answers.
+Direct middle-layer replacement produces only a modest aggregate accuracy change in this setting while extensively reassigning individual parsed answers.
 On Chinese MGSM (n=250, deterministic greedy decoding), clean and direct-swap accuracy agree to within 3.2 percentage points, yet 60.4% of individual samples change their parsed answer.
 Korean and Arabic sanity checks (n=250 each) replicate the same redistribution pattern at similar or higher rates.